 “One of the challenges, for the national brands in particular, and some entrepreneurs, is that there’s just a lot of misinformation about the strength of business corridors in low-income communities,” says Holmes.
 “Even if the education level is lower than what they typically stipulate, even if the per capita income in a community is lower than what they typically require, there are other variables that offset that, like density.”

 UPDATE: We’ve clarified language this article to reflect Accion Chicago’s full breadth of loan products offered.

-Aaron Ross Coleman is a freelance writer from Atlanta, focused on the intersection of economics and racial inequality.
+Aaron Ross Coleman is a Next City Equitable Cities Fellow for 2018-2019.
+A freelance writer from Atlanta, Aaron’s writing focuses on the intersection of economics and racial inequality.
 Based in New York, he is a Marjorie Deane Fellow at New York University’s Graduate School of Journalism.
 Aaron has his B.A. in Political Science from Fort Valley State University.
 His work has appeared in CNBC, Rewire News, The Huffington Post, and other publications.